doctrine/annotations/docs/en/custom.rst

 -  ``ALL`` Allowed in class, property and method docblocks
 -  ``ANNOTATION`` Allowed inside other annotations

-If the annotations is not allowed in the current context you got an ``AnnotationException``
+If the annotations is not allowed in the current context, an ``AnnotationException`` is thrown.

 .. code-block:: php